Consider Pelvic Inflammatory Disease (PID)

 Contact your local Family Planning organisation or specialist sexual health clinic for further support.

-For all GP resources, click below
+For General Practice resources, click below

 Key guidelines for chlamydia case management